amroscript/arduino-hp-controller/README.md

     Heating element's power circuit connected through the relay.

-_Note:_ The Mega 2560 provides multiple ground and voltage pins, so you can easily expand your project with more sensors or actuators.
+_The Mega 2560 provides multiple ground and voltage pins, so you can easily expand your project with more sensors or actuators._

-The Mega 2560 has a dedicated SPI header close to the digital pins 50 (MISO), 51 (MOSI), and 52 (CLK), which is convenient for SPI devices like the MAX31865.
+_The Mega 2560 has a dedicated SPI header close to the digital pins 50 (MISO), 51 (MOSI), and 52 (CLK), which is convenient for SPI devices like the MAX31865._

-The I2C pins (20 for SDA and 21 for SCL) on the Mega are in a different location than on the Uno, so always refer to the Mega's pinout when connecting I2C devices like the DS3231 RTC and the DAC module.
+_The I2C pins (20 for SDA and 21 for SCL) on the Mega are in a different location than on the Uno, so always refer to the Mega's pinout when connecting I2C devices like the DS3231 RTC and the DAC module._